Slacker Cats: Tabitha

-She is cat whose owner is unknown and may be a stray because of her neglected appearance.
+Tabitha is a light pink Munchkin cat and her owner is currently unknown.
+He is implied she may be a stray because of her neglected appearance.
 However, in episode 5 she admits to have once have had an owner but since then had forgotten who it was.
 She has one ear, which has a bow on it and the other seems to have been mostly bitten off.
 She is also often shown carrying a small green purse.
 She is not too bright, but she is cheery and believes she is everyone's friend.
 Of all the people in Wendell, she enjoys spending time with Buckley and Eddie, much to their annoyance.
 Whenever she sees them and tries to talk she is given an excuse by Eddie why they are too busy or tells her to wait somewhere for them, often somewhere dangerous.
 She is willing to forgive anything, including being left in the middle of a highway or having her ear ripped off by Buckley.
 She often shows characteristics of bipolar disorder, going from cheery to standing over Louise (whom she duct-taped to her bed) with a scalpel and directions on how to perform a "reverse conjoined twin separation" on her.
-Voiced by Kiersten Warren.
+She is voiced by Kiersten Warren.

 Dooper

-Dooper is a stray cat that lives in a cardboard box in an alley near Louise's apartment.
+Dooper is a spoiled and pampered, but selfish cream-colored, male stray cat that lives in a cardboard box in an alley near Louise's apartment.
 He is afraid of almost everything and is quite nervous.
 As a result of this he is constantly coming up with outlandish conspiracy theories and rushes to warn everyone.
 The closest things to friends he has are Buckley and Eddie, whom he normally tells his theories to first.
 They usually ignore him, but sometimes use his conspiracy theories to trick him into doing their dirty work.
 He will often find small, everyday things like a crack in the pavement and use it as proof of his theories.
 Also it is said that Dooper doesn't have any testicles, suggesting that he once had an owner who had him neutered.
-Voiced by Emo Philips.
+He is voiced by Emo Philips.